lizhanhui/elastic-stream/docs/sbp.md

 ### Flags
 Flags apply to this frame.
 The flags have the following meaning (described by the mask that allows selecting them):
 - 0x01: Response flag.
 If set, the frame contains the response payload to a specific request frame identified by a stream identifier.
 If not set, the frame represents a request frame.
 - 0x02: Response end flag.
 If set, the frame is the last frame in a response sequence.
 If not set, the response sequence continues with more frames.
-The response sequence may contain zero or more frames.
+The response sequence may contain one or more frames.
+- 0x04: System error flag.
+If a response frame has the this flag set, its extended header will be an error code ([int16]) followed by a [string] error message.
+Then, depending on the exception, more content may follow.

 The rest of the flags are currently unused and ignored.
 ### Stream Identifier